JoelViney/ReactDemo/README.md

 ## My-Flix
 This is an adventure into React hooks as I have been stuck in the Angular world for a few years.
+There are a couple of quirks in the UI, with time I will resolve these.

 A running version of it can be viewed ----> [here](https://calm-desert-023948f10.azurestaticapps.net/)